The Bypass: Plot

 The film is about two friends who stay by the stranded road "Bypass" and a corrupt police officer.
 The two friends frequently mug and ultimately kill the people who travel by the road.
 Amit Kumar starts the film by showing a couple traveling by the road, and then Nawazuddin Siddiqui stops the car by throwing a rock.
 The two friends then steal money and graphically kill the pair.
 Irrfan Khan's role as a corrupt police officer is established when he takes a watch by cutting the wrist of a dead man, then rapes a lady and tries to kill the two muggers for the money they had.
+However, the dumb mugger attacks the police officer and kills him.
+The woman is let gone off.
+What happens next is a suspense itself.
 The director represents the thrill of "Bypass" through violence and aggression.